Embedding digital chronotherapy into medical devices -- A canine validation for controlling status epilepticus through multi-scale rhythmic brain stimulation: Results

 The data is summarized in Figure 4 based on seizure diary and care plan summary.
 Figure 4A shows the seizure number and medication dosage per month since epilepsy onset, while Figure 4B shows the same data on a daily basis from seven months before until seven months after implantation and stimulation onset.

 Status epilepticus: Three months before implantation, the seizure severity increased dramatically.
-Seizures regularly escalated into SE, with three occurring prior to surgery, and required the use of rescue intervention.
+Seizures regularly escalated into SE, with three occurring prior to surgery, requiring the use of rescue intervention.
 After implantation and the use of described stimulation patterns, no SE occurred.

 Rescue medications: After implantation of the device, levetiracetam administration as pulse therapy, with major side-effects, was initially continued after seizure occurrence in order to further interrupt cluster seizure evolution or SE (repetitive administration every $\SI{8}{\hour}$ with successive dose reduction over several days).
 It was possible to successfully break the cluster seizure emergence or evolution in seven seizure occurrence periods (total of nine seizures) via stimulation only without administering levetiracetam as additional rescue medication in these periods (Figure 4B).
 Phenobarbital as chronic treatment was continued over the whole observation time after implantation with a dose reduction from $\SI{13.3}{}$ to $\SI{12.5}{\milli\gram\per\kilo\gram\per\day}$ in November 2020.
 The carer also stopped MCT supplementation and the other antiseizure medications.